Rjlee22/Rjlee22/README.md

 <h2> 🔭 What I am currently working on </h2>

-- project 1
+- Heart Attack Analysis 🫀
-- project 2
+- UFC fight analytics and prediction ⚔️

 <h2> 🔭 What I have worked on </h2>